-Changes to qualifying as a Solicitor or BarristerChanges are likely to affect undergraduate students starting law degrees and graduates starting law conversion courses from September 2021
+Changes to qualifying as a Solicitor or BarristerChanges to affect undergraduate students starting law degrees and graduates starting law conversion courses from September 2021

-Changes are being planned to routes to qualification as a solicitor or barrister.
-The changes are likely to affect undergraduate students starting law degrees and graduates starting law conversion courses from September 2021.
+There have been recent changes to routes to qualification as a solicitor or barrister which affect undergraduate students starting law degrees from September 2021 and graduates starting law conversion courses from September 2022.

 For students currently registered on law degrees or conversion courses, the existing rules for qualification continue to apply.

-- See more information about qualification as a solicitor from the SRA on the Law Society website or SRA's website.
+- See more information about qualification as a solicitor from the SRA on the SRA's website.

-- See more information for qualifying as a barrister from the BSB.
+- See more information for qualifying as a barrister from the BSB's website.

 Changes for solicitors

-From September 2021, anyone who wishes to qualify as a solicitor, but has not yet started either a law degree or a conversion course, must follow the new route to qualification.
+From September 2021, anyone who wishes to qualify as a solicitor, but has not started either a law degree or a conversion course, must follow a new route to qualification.
 The new route has five parts: